carolinemche/web-nyu-idm/README.md

 # web-nyu-idm

-## This is my code for Intro to Web Development at NYU IDM taught by Melanie Hoff
+## This is my code for my class "Intro to Web Development" taught by Melanie Hoff at NYU IDM

 I like to make tik toks, my tik tok handle is @idontcarolineeeee